 5. All Staff are to report to the administration of the school all real or suspected racial incidents.
 Such incidents will be thoroughly investigated and appropriate action will be taken.

 In accordance with the Education Act, students are obliged to act in a courteous manner to schoolmates and be respectful and obedient to all teachers.
-The acceptance of reasonable discipline is as important to a student's education as is the acquisition of skill or knowledge.
+The acceptance of reasonable discipline is as important to a student’s education as is the acquisition of skill or knowledge.
 Thus students are expected to do as instructed at all times.
 Students have recourse to Guidance Counselors or the school administration should they wish clarification of any school policy or staff request.
 Failure to comply with school policy or staff request may result in detentions, suspensions and/or parental interviews.
 Detentions or in-school suspensions once assigned must be served even if a student is suspended from school for failure to serve detentions or in-school suspensions.
 Students are required to report to the office immediately when instructed by any staff member in the facility.
-Failure to report immediately will result in a home suspension.

 1. Where warranted teachers may issue personal detentions to students.
 These detentions take precedence over jobs, team or club competitions, practices and school detentions.

 2. Personal and office detentions MUST be served.

 The use of alcohol or non-prescription drugs by any student on school property or while attending any school contest or activity is strictly prohibited.
 Students found in the possession of either or who are believed to have consumed either in the abovementioned situations are subject to school suspension and/or legal charges.